 In many other states, injured accident victims always have the right to file a personal injury claim against negligent parties that caused their collision.
 In Michigan, however, no-fault laws limit rights to sue the negligent party to those who have suffered severe injuries.

-While no-fault laws may seem harsh, they are generally successful and making the claim process more streamlined and efficient.
-However, injured victims in outlier cases may face numerous challenges in the recovery process.
+While no-fault laws may seem harsh, in previous years, they were generally successful in making the claim process more streamlined and efficient.
+However, with the new PIP options, the process of obtaining full compensation for your losses might become significantly more complicated.
+In addition, injured victims in outlier cases may face numerous challenges in the recovery process.

 The legal team at Michigan Injury Lawyers takes on complex car accident claims, whether a case involves first-party no-fault claims, fault-based third-party claims, or both.
 If you have any questions about your car accident claim, please do not hesitate to call (888) 454-0801 today or contact us online.